God’s Love For Us (Video 6)

 God’s gospel is like his personal bridge to us!

 And his Holy Spirit delivers all that he has to us!

-but they are shown in the text below the video.
+Scripture references are in the text below the video.

 Of course we have forgiveness of sins (Eph 1:7, Col 1:14).
 This is discussed more in a later coaching session.
 Paul says that the way we receive forgiveness is by living in the light, which he means as being the light of gospel truth (Acts 26:18).